-As more and more curious travelers discover Vietnam, the list of what the country is famous for grows longer.
+As more and more curious travelers discover this charming country, the list of what Vietnam is famous for grows longer.
 Check out this list of places, products, and experiences that define Vietnam.

-Hoi An is another popular UNESCO World Heritage Site in Vietnam.
+Hoi An is another popular UNESCO World Heritage Site in central Vietnam, that definitely helped make Vietnam famous.
 The relatively small city is sometimes called the “Venice of Vietnam” because of its romantic atmosphere and idyllic beauty.
 Travelers to the country should not miss this place along the Thu Bon River lit up at night with colorful lanterns.
 Fortunately, it’s not in a remote part of Vietnam and is easy to get to from Da Nang.
 Hoi An is heavily visited for its history as well as its beauty.
 Some of the features you’ll see are the result of an eclectic mix of different Vietnamese cultures.
 For example, the canal setting so reminiscent of Venice is due to the former rulers of the French colonial regime.

 Vietnam’s beaches are just as gorgeous as the more crowded one of Cambodia and Thailand with white sand and striking vistas.
 Nha Trang and Mui Ne are the best-known ones.
 Mui Ne is a quaint former fishing town turned beach resort and features unique red sand dunes.
 Nha Trang has diving spots and off-shore islands.
 For more seclusion, visit the quieter ones like Phu Quoc and Con Doa.
 As more and more people discover these beaches, they are destined to become as crowded as other Southeast Asian beaches.